by: The Great Canadian Roof Doctor Inc. www.CdnRoofDr.com

 Our terms, and the fine print …

 We provide free cost estimates.
 If accepted, the quoted price in an order won’t change.
-Our terms can vary for large jobs; but in general we do not require any payment in advance.
-The first 50% of the cleaning and sealing cost is due when the cleaning is completed.
-The remaining 50% comes due after all the work (cleaning, sealing, and clean-up) has been completed.
+Our terms can vary for large jobs; but, with a deposit to confirm an order … the remaining amount normally comes due only after all the work (cleaning, sealing, and clean-up) has been completed.
 We have the Better Business Bureau’s sought after “A+” rating, and we’re WCB covered (“WorkSafeBC” … WCB# 791560), so if anyone falls off of the roof while we’re there, it’s our problem … not yours.
 We try to do business the way our customers would want us to do business.

 In summary … The natural weathering process of an asphalt shingle roof can be stopped.